Admissions Deadlines

 Your advanced courses will give you the chance to explore modern issues in economics and related disciplines, from monetary policy to corporate finance.

-The final application deadline for the August 2024 cohort is 10 June, 2024.
+The final application deadline for the February 2025 cohort is 9 December 2024.

 The maximum period of registration is six years, but we suggest you aim to complete your programme within three to four years.
 To complete the programme in as few as three years, students must take four full courses (or equivalent) each year.